Check out our blog as well, where we cover many important landlord topics!

 How long is our management contract?

 Our agreement is month-month and can be cancelled with 30 day notice from either party.
-We have the Good Life Guarantee, which says you can cancel at any time if you are not satisfied, free of penalties or fees.
+There will be a cancellation fee if you cancel during the leasing phase.

 If I decide to go with you, what are the first steps?